czwong/Project-1/README.md

 # Project-1
 This project conducts exploratory analysis on Spotify's top 50 songs by country to look for trends between genre, danceability, and popularity.
+See [Abstract](https://github.com/czwong/Project-1/blob/master/Abstract.ipynb)

 ## Data Collection